ptahdunbar/o11y-as-code-terraform/instruqt-tracks/o11y-as-code-terraform-dev/03-lab-dashboards/assignment.md

 ```

 - Create a link to your imported dashboard
-- Add this code snippet after `# TODO: Output the permalink to the imported dashboard`
+- In `o11y/main.tf` add this code snippet after `# TODO: Output the permalink to the imported dashboard`

 ```
 output "my-team-imported-dashboard" {